amritmaurya1504/amritmaurya1504/README.md

 ### 🌟 Exploring the World of Code

-🌱 Lifelong Learner | 💻 Self-Taught Full Stack Developer | 🎵 Music Enthusiast
+🌱 Lifelong Learner | 💻 Self-Taught Full Stack Developer | 🎵 Music Enthusiast. <br />
-👯 I'm open to collaborations with fellow content creators and developers.
+👯 I'm open to collaborations with fellow content creators and developers. <br />
-🥅 My goal: To be a skilled Developer 👨‍💻.
+🥅 My goal: To be a skilled Developer 👨‍💻. <br />

 ### Work Experience